-But note: Big sums and lots of workers were often not needed to pinpoint the cause of other infectious diseases of great public health importance.
+But note: Big sums and lots of workers have never been proven necessary to pinpoint the cause of other infectious diseases of great public health importance.
 Usually the discovery was made by one talented person, or a few, in their own existing lab, inspired by curiosity or routine duties.

 In recent decades, Joseph McDade discovered the bacterium causing Legionnaire’s disease using his already-existing CDC lab.
 Barry Marshall and Robin Warren discovered H. pylori, the cause of gastric ulcers and more, despite few resources and little outside funding.
-And HIV—an infection– was pinpointed as the cause of the AIDS epidemic by Robert Gallo, in the NIH’s National Cancer Institute (not in the National Institute of Allergy and Infectious Diseases), using his existing lab staff and resources.
+And HIV was pinpointed as the cause of the AIDS epidemic by Robert Gallo, not in the National Institute of Allergy and Infectious Diseases, but in the NIH’s National Cancer Institute.
+Oh, he used his existing lab staff and resources.

 Wikipedia lists 217 “infectious diseases.”
-Most were discovered by one person, in modest settings, with little additional funding.
+If you check their history, you will find most were discovered by one person, in modest settings, with little additional funding.
 Some of these successes followed a dedicated, exhausting search, and some came through luck or accident.
 So, the AG might be found on the cheap, by one curious, committed scientist, working in his or her existing laboratory, with little or no extra funding.
+Perhaps you, the reader?

 Certainly, there will be times when lengthy, expensive research, by teams of scientists, is the only way a medical mystery can be solved.
 But this is often the not the case when it comes to finding important new germs.

 The opioids of Alzheimer’s research: Lifestyles and risk factors